AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 Once you have configured your CMP to listen for consent-change events on your website, you can integrate the Experience Platform Web SDK to collect the updated consent settings and send them to Platform whenever a consent-change event occurs.
 The SDK provides two commands that can be used to send consent data to Platform (explained in the subsections below), and should be used when a customer provides consent information for the first time, and anytime that consent changes thereafter.

 **The SDK does not interface with any CMPs out of the box**.
 It is up to you to determine how to integrate the SDK into your website, listen for consent changes in the CMP, and call the appropriate command.
+The sections below provide general guidance on how to integrate your CMP with the Platform Web SDK.

 #### Set up an edge configuration